zszabo-rh/openshift-install-guide/03-assisted-installation/rest-api-vs-kube-api.md

 **Imperative** requires you to issue commands in sequence and handle state transitions yourself. **Declarative** lets you define desired state, and controllers continuously reconcile actual state toward it.

-See [Key Concepts & Glossary](../00-concepts-glossary.md#declarative-vs-imperative-apis) for detailed comparison.
+See [Getting Started](../00-getting-started.md#api-types-rest-vs-kubernetes) for background on API styles.

 ## Overview